mariapasaylo/Quantum-AI-for-Climate/README.md

 - [Writeup for tasks a-c]()

 For task d, we have the following demo apps:
 - [Demo app for AI method - Supervised Machine Learning Model](https://colab.research.google.com/drive/1mSladZBswjXVaJz-yGJzyTS3AdmbjAKj?usp=sharing).
+We recommend running the code through google colab notebook in the order that the cells appear.
 Note: we also include it as a python file [here](https://github.com/mariapasaylo/Quantum-AI-for-Climate/blob/main/ml_demo.py).
 - [Demo app for Quantum Method - DFTineDMFT](https://github.com/mariapasaylo/Quantum-AI-for-Climate/tree/main/DFT%2BeDMFT)